hitachinsk/FGT/README.md

 If everythings works, you will find a `result.mp4` file in `data/results/schoolgirls`.
 And the video should be like:

 <img src="materials/demo_p/schoolgirls_p.gif" width="320"/>
+We also prepare other video sequences for you to test.
+All you need to do is to change the input and output paths, have fun!

 ## Training
 Our codes follows a two-stage training process.
 In the first stage, we train the flow completion network (LAFC), and then we train the flow-guided transformer model (FGT).